kartikey/music_stream/README.md

-# Simple Node-Angular Chat App
+# Beat Streamzzz

-A simple node and angular js CHAT application :).
+A web application that allows users to stream music files between each other.